-MKM Landscape Architecture is working with CookFox Architects to design exterior spaces for a new commercial building on West 22nd Street, adjacent to the High Line.
+MKM Landscape Architecture worked with CookFox Architects to design exterior spaces for a new commercial building on West 22nd Street, adjacent to the High Line.

 300 Lafayette Street

-The Related Companies, their partners, and CookFox Architects reached out to MKM to introduce living architecture and green infrastructure components into a building under development at the corner of Houston and Lafayette Street in Soho.
+The Related Companies and CookFox Architects reached out to MKM to introduce living architecture and green infrastructure components into a new building at the corner of Houston and Lafayette Street in Soho.

 Columbia University School of Nursing

-FXFOWLE and CO Architects have reached out to MKM Landscape Architecture to design a green roof on top of their newly constructed seven-story School of Nursing building for Columbia University.
+FXFOWLE and CO Architects reached out to MKM Landscape Architecture to design a green roof on top of their newly constructed seven-story School of Nursing building for Columbia University.
 Features include outdoor study areas, a large gathering area for parties and fundraisers, flowering trees, an edible garden, a shade garden, an aromatic garden, rectilinear tuteurs and green screens for vertical growing of vines and vegetables, and a band of reflexology pavers near a garden path.

 P.S.
 6 - The Eric Dutt Eco Center